jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 By the way 'did you cause the bug' sounds a little accusing.
 It is not meant that way.
 There is not shame in putting bugs in software.
 It comes with the trade.

+### Multiple Solutions

+If you are not sure what route to take, it may help to formulate multiple solutions to your problem and compare their benefits and drawbacks.
+Nay, it even helps when you are already are focused on this one solution.
+Take a step back and think of a few different approaches before you take your pick.

 ### Questions to Ask

 Some miscellaneous things to ask: